FALL IS HERE! WE HAVE PUMPKINS, HAY BALES, CORN STALKS, CELOSIA, ASTERS & MORE!

 Southern New Jersey’s sandy soils drain quickly but don't hold nutrients well.
 To help:

-• Amend the Soil: Mix Rich Organic Topsoil into the planting hole to boost moisture and nutrient retention.
+• Amend the Soil: Mix rich organic topsoil from a top soil near me source into the planting hole to boost moisture and nutrient retention.

 • Test the pH: Many plants do well in slightly acidic soil (pH 5.5–6.5), but it’s good to test if you’re unsure.
 Lime can be added if soils are too acidic for a specific plant.